 You may have come across the term ‘color of title’ during your research into squatter’s rights.
 ‘Color of title’ simply means that the ownership of the property is not ‘regular’.
 The owner is missing one or more of the required documents, memorials, or other legal registrations.

-In Oregon, color of title is not required.
+In Oregon, color of title is not required; however, it helps cover the hostile requirement.
 If a squatter has color of title, it can absolutely help their case, but it is not a requirement to make a claim.

 Do Squatters Have to Pay Property Taxes in Oregon?

 For a standard adverse possession claim, a squatter does not have to pay property taxes in the state of Oregon.
 However, taxes are required for a period of 20 years in the case of a co-tenancy adverse possession claim.